dortania/OpenCore-Legacy-Patcher/docs/SONOMA-DROP.md

 * [T1 Security chip](t1-security-chip)
 * [USB 1.1 (OHCI/UHCI) Support](#usb-11-ohciuhci-support)

-### Widgets freezing on 3802 systems
+### Widgets freezing on Ivy and Haswell systems

-Opening the widget board on 3802 based systems can freeze the system.
+Opening the widget board on Intel Ivy and Haswell (3802) based systems can freeze the system.

-::: details Graphics cards belonging under 3802 include: (click to expand)
+::: details Models with Ivy and Haswell GPU's

 __Intel Ivy Bridge__